nonrice/nonrice.github.io/content/posts/summerWeek1.md

 This summer I have a 6 week internship at the McGovern Institute for Brain Research and I want to document what I do there.
 <!--more-->
 On my first day I met Jun and Paul who would oversee my work.
-It was intended that I help with data analysis and scientific programming which were my strenghts.
+It was intended that I help with data analysis and scientific programming which were my strengths.

 ### First project
 The Wang Lab where I spent my time studied the brain by using mice in experiments.
 One experiment collected data on the licking pattern of mice while they drank water.
 A high speed camera recorded the mice, whose heads were locked in place in a water-feeding contraption.